JuliaNonconvex/Nonconvex.jl/README.md

 - `MMA02`: the globally convergent method of moving asymptotes

 The following packages are wrapped:
-- `IpoptAlg`: a wrapper around Ipopt.jl
+- `IpoptAlg`: a wrapper around [`Ipopt.jl`](https://github.com/jump-dev/Ipopt.jl)
-- `NLoptAlg`: a wrapper around NLopt.jl
+- `NLoptAlg`: a wrapper around [`NLopt.jl`](https://github.com/JuliaOpt/NLopt.jl)
-- `AugLag`: a wrapper around Percival.jl which implements the augmented Lagrangian algorithm
+- `AugLag`: a wrapper around [`Percival.jl`](https://github.com/JuliaSmoothOptimizers/Percival.jl) which implements the augmented Lagrangian algorithm
-- `JuniperIpoptAlg`: a wrapper around Juniper.jl using Ipopt.jl as a sub-solver
+- `JuniperIpoptAlg`: a wrapper around [`Juniper.jl`](https://github.com/lanl-ansi/Juniper.jl) using [`Ipopt.jl`](https://github.com/jump-dev/Ipopt.jl) as a sub-solver
-- `PavitoIpoptCbcAlg`: a wrapper around Pavito.jl using Ipopt.jl and Cbc.jl as sub-solvers
+- `PavitoIpoptCbcAlg`: a wrapper around [`Pavito.jl`](https://github.com/jump-dev/Pavito.jl) using [`Ipopt.jl`](https://github.com/jump-dev/Ipopt.jl) and [`Cbc.jl`](https://github.com/jump-dev/Cbc.jl) as sub-solvers
+- `HyperoptAlg`: a wrapper around [`Hyperopt.jl`](https://github.com/baggepinnen/Hyperopt.jl) with your choice of sub-solver from any of the other solvers in this package.

 The method of moving asymptotes algorithms' were generalized to handle infinite variable bounds.
-In the augmented Lagrangian algorithm, a block constraint can be handled efficiently by defining a custom adjoint rule for the block constraint using `ChainRulesCore.jl`.
+In the augmented Lagrangian algorithm, a block constraint can be handled efficiently by defining a custom adjoint rule for the block constraint using [`ChainRulesCore.jl`](https://github.com/JuliaDiff/ChainRulesCore.jl).
 This custom adjoint will be picked up by `Nonconvex.jl` when calculating the gradient of the augmented Lagrangian.

 # Examples